NeuroTechX/ntx_slack_archive/_san-francisco.md

  >Hey aj SF hack nights are usually coordinated on the facebook messenger group - you might have more luck messaging there!

+11/10/2017 2:15 AM

+ **andreacoravos** :

+ >oh paulsukhanov can you add me too?
+Im @coravos on Facebook